liuqx315/Multiscale-pattern/sundials_extensions/doc/source/LinearSolvers.rst

 SPTFQMR and PCG modules are only summarized briefly, since they are less likely to be of direct use in connection with a SUNDIALS solver.
-However, the functions for dense matrices treated as simple arrays are fully described, because we expect that they will be useful in the implementation of preconditioners used with the combination of one of the SUNDIALS solvers and one of the SPILS linear solvers.
+However, the functions for dense matrices treated as simple arrays are fully described, because we anticipate that they will be useful in the implementation of preconditioners used with the combination of one of the SUNDIALS solvers and one of the SPILS linear solvers.